Skip to main content

 Tuesday, February 6, 2007

-STILLWATER, OK -- Oklahoma State University Health Sciences confirmed today that an Oklahoma State University female student has been diagnosed with bacterial meningitis.
+Oklahoma State University Health Sciences confirmed Tuesday that an OSU female student has been diagnosed with bacterial meningitis.

 OSU is working with the Oklahoma State Department of Health and Payne County Health Department to identify all persons at risk and is providing a post-exposure oral antibiotic.
-A number of the student’s close friends have already been contacted and treated.
+Several of the student’s close friends have already been contacted and treated.

 “The general public is not at risk,” said Steve Rogers, director of the University Health Sciences.
 “Only persons who have had close, personal contact to a person with a meningococcal infection have a slightly increased risk of developing the disease.”

 OSU continues to contact any individuals who might have had a recent close contact with the student, who lives in a campus apartment.
-In addition, the university has contacted the student’s instructors and is in the process of contacting her classmates.
+In addition, the university has contacted the student’s instructors and is contacting her classmates.

-While casual contacts, such as students in a school classroom or co-workers at a workplace, are not at increased risk of getting the disease, OSU will be providing the oral antibiotic to students in each of the affected student’s classes.
-Students in her classes may take the antibiotic in class today or tomorrow, or go to University Health Services.
+While casual contacts, such as students in a school classroom or co-workers at a workplace, are not at increased risk of getting the disease, OSU will be providing oral antibiotics to students in each of the affected student’s classes.
+Students in her classes may take the antibiotic in class today or tomorrow or go to University Health Services.
 Here is the student’s list of classes:

 CHEM-1515-003 General Chemistry MWF – 8:30 a.m.
 ES 317